nixg33k/netscan/README.md

     This can run as a non-root user, but you will see more details if run this as root.

     This script runs very fast.
-On my home lab the host I run this on has 5 configured Network adapters and it runs this in 18.5 seconds.
+On my home lab the host I run this on has 5 configured Network adapters and it runs this in 4.18 seconds or less.
 With portscan it takes about 57 seconds to complete.